-Equity investments and advances as of December 31, 2014 and 2013 were as follows (in thousands):
+Equity investments and advances as of December 31, 2015 and 2014 were as follows (in thousands):

 Combined Condensed Financial Statements

-Summarized financial information for the Company’s equity investments and advances in Dart as of December 31, 2014 and 2013 and for the years ended December 31, 2014, 2013 and 2012 was as follows (in thousands):
+Summarized financial information for the Company’s equity investments and advances in Dart as of December 31, 2015 and 2014 and for the years ended December 31, 2015, 2014 and 2013 was as follows (in thousands):

-Summarized financial information for the Company’s equity investments and advances in all other investees as of December 31, 2014 and 2013 and for the years ended December 31, 2014, 2013 and 2012 was as follows (in thousands):
+Summarized financial information for the Company’s equity investments and advances in all other investees as of December 31, 2015 and 2014 and for the years ended December 31, 2015, 2014 and 2013 was as follows (in thousands):

-As of December 31, 2014 and 2013, cumulative unfunded net losses of equity investees included in the Company’s consolidated retained earnings were $2.9 million and $4.6 million, respectively.
+As of December 31, 2015 and 2014, cumulative undistributed net earnings of equity investees included in the Company’s consolidated retained earnings were $0.1 million and $2.2 million, respectively.

 Dart.
 Era DHS LLC, a wholly owned subsidiary of the Company, acquired 49% of the capital stock of Dart Helicopter Services LLC (“Dart Helicopters”), a sales, marketing and parts manufacturing organization based in North America that engineers and manufactures after-market parts and equipment for sale to helicopter manufacturers and operators.
 During 2009, the Company provided a $0.3 million loan to Dart Helicopters with a maturity of June 2012 at an annual interest rate of 5.0%, which is payable quarterly with principal due at maturity.
-On February 28, 2011, the Company made an additional investment of $5.0 million in Dart Helicopters, and on July 31, 2011, contributed its ownership in Dart Helicopters to Dart in exchange for a 50% economic and voting interest in Dart and a note receivable of $5.1 million.
-The note receivable bears interest at a rate of 4.0% per annum, requires quarterly principal and interest payments and matures on July 31, 2023.
-During the years ended December 31, 2014, 2013 and 2012, the Company purchased $3.6 million, $2.9 million and $1.7 million, respectively, of products from Dart Helicopters and Dart.
+On February 28, 2011, the Company made an additional investment of $5.0 million in Dart Helicopters, and on July 31, 2011, contributed its ownership in Dart Helicopters to Dart Holding Company Ltd. (“Dart”) in exchange for a 50% economic and voting interest in Dart and a note receivable of $5.1 million.
+The note receivable had a balance of $3.6 million at December 31, 2015 and bears interest at a rate of 4.0% per annum, requires quarterly principal and interest payments and matures on July 31, 2023.
+During the years ended December 31, 2015, 2014 and 2013, the Company purchased $2.1 million, $3.6 million and $2.9 million, respectively, of products from Dart Helicopters and Dart.

 Era Training Center.
 Era Training Center LLC (“Era Training Center”) operates flight training devices and provides training services to the Company and third-party customers.
-During the years ended December 31, 2014, 2013 and 2012, the Company provided helicopter, management and other services to the joint venture totaling $0.4 million, $0.4 million and $0.5 million, respectively, and incurred $0.7 million, $0.7 million and $0.8 million for simulator fees from the joint venture in 2014, 2013 and 2012, respectively.
-Era Training Center has a $4.7 million note with the Company secured by two flight simulators which bears interest at 6.0% per annum and requires quarterly payments of $0.1 million until January 2026.
+During the years ended December 31, 2015, 2014 and 2013, the Company provided helicopter, management and other services to the joint venture totaling $0.4 million, $0.4 million and $0.4 million, respectively, and incurred $0.5 million, $0.7 million and $0.7 million, respectively, for simulator fees.
+Era Training Center has a $4.4 million note with the Company secured by two flight simulators which bears interest at 6.0% per annum and requires quarterly payments of $0.1 million until January 2026.

 Lake Palma.
 Lake Palma operated seven helicopters in Spain.
-The Company received advances of $1.2 million in 2012 and did not receive any advances in 2013 and 2014.
 Effective July 24, 2014, the Company sold its 51% interest in Lake Palma to its joint venture partner, Fumigacion Aerea Andaluza S.A. (“FAASA”), for a purchase price of $9.3 million and recognized a gain of $1.5 million in equity earnings, net of taxes.
 In connection with the transaction, the Company assigned debt obligations of $2.9 million due to Lake Palma to FAASA, and the balance of the purchase price was funded in cash.